Logiqx/gps-wizard/docs/data.md

 1. COG (cog), Satellites (Sat) and HDOP (hdop) are only present in COROS FIT files.
 2. COG (course), Satellites (sat), HDOP (hdop) and SOG (speed) are typically absent in GPX files.
 3. ROC (vertical_speed) is only present in Suunto FIT files.
+4. OAO files produced by the ESP-GPS record PDOP in the HDOP field.